Multi-Geo Capabilities in Exchange Online

 Public folders are supported in multi-geo organizations.
 However, the public folders must remain in the central geo location.
 You can't move public folders to satellite geo locations.

-In a multi-geo environment, cross-geo mailbox auditing is not supported.
-For example, if a user is assigned permissions to access a shared mailbox in a different geo location, mailbox actions performed by that user are not logged in the mailbox audit log of the shared mailbox.
-Exchange admin audit events are also only available for the default location.
+In a multi-geo environment, cross-geo mailbox auditing isn't supported.
+For example, if a user is assigned permissions to access a shared mailbox in a different geo location, mailbox actions performed by that user aren't logged in the mailbox audit log of the shared mailbox.
+Exchange admin audit events are available for all locations via Microsoft Purview and the Search-UnifiedAuditLog cmdlet.
 For more information, see Manage mailbox auditing.